fperdigon/DeepFilter/README.md

 This repository also contains other classical and deeplearning filters solutions implemented for comparison purposes.

-The models deep learning models were implemented using Keras/Tensorflow framework.
+The deep learning models were implemented using Keras/Tensorflow framework.

 - [Introduction](#introduction)
 - [Results](#results)